greta-dovi/bd_docker/README.md

 Code development for sentiment analysis can be split into the following parts: <br>
 - Data loading and preprocessing (recoding labels, applying regex, removing stop words and lemmatizing)
 - Vectorizing data (creating a numeric text representation (vectors).
 Used Bag of Words and Term frequency - Inverse Document Frequency methods)
-- Running supervised ML model and daving the results (Used logistic regression model, results were saved as follows: metrics to .txt file, images to .jpg files)
+- Running supervised ML model and saving the results (Used logistic regression model, results were saved as follows: metrics to .txt file, images to .jpg files)

 ##### 3. Requirements file
 Requirements file was created using pip freeze > requirements.txt command.

 ##### 4. Write Dockerfile
-Dockerfile was created by specifying all the necessary information, like specifying directory in docker, copying the data and scrip, copying and installing requirements: <br>
+Dockerfile was created by specifying all the necessary information, like directory in docker, copying the data and script, copying and installing libraries from requirements file: <br>

 FROM python:3.12 <br>
 WORKDIR /usr/local/app <br><br>